nanobot20/endnote-craft-workflow/README.md

 # How it works

 Select your references (multiple allowed) in EndNote and press the non-global hotkey (user-assigned in workflow) to copy the citations to the clipboard (these are passed as variables immediately so the clipboard manager option is not required.)
 Documents are created for each reference with the temporary/unformatted citation as the title and formatted citation as the body by using the Craft URL scheme “[craftdocs://createdocument?spaceId=&title=&content=&folderId=](craftdocs://createdocument?spaceId=&title=&content=&folderId=)“.
 When writing, use the @ symbol to search for the desired references which will be autofilled for you.
-Export to Microsoft Word, select all text, and remove hyperlinks (Cmd + Shift + F9) then turn on Instant Formatting in EndNote Cite While You Write.
+References should be in the form {ref1} or {ref1;ref2;ref3} .
+Export to Microsoft Word, select all turn, and remove hyperlinks (Cmd + Shift + F9) then text on Instant Formatting in EndNote Cite While You Write.
 Voila!
 You have your references.

 I recently tested this for a writing task and found it really helpful in keeping track of all my references since there is less friction, it is easier to remove or edit in-text citations, and the citations act as links to your notes and information.